gbilleyPeco/cost-to-serve/README.txt

 	   with a "Y" in the "Evaluate" column (column C).
 	3. Update the user inputs in 01-create-transfer-matrix-excel.py and RUN the file.
 (Can be done in Atlas).
 	4. Update the user inputs in 02-create-user-defined-columns.py and RUN the file.
 (Can be done in Atlas).
 	5. Update the user inputs in 1_CF_Inputs.yxmc and SAVE the file.
+Specifically:
+		1. Update the OPT-MODEL-VOLLEY database connection information.
-	6. Update the user inputs in 3_Return Profile Creation - Output.yxmc and SAVE the file.
+	6. Open 3_Return Profile Creation - Output.yxmc and then SAVE the file.
-	7. Update the user inputs in 4_Account Model Creation.yxmc and RUN the file.
+	7. Open 4_Account Model Creation.yxmc, SAVE the file, and then RUN the file.

 You can now run the Cosmic Frog model with all of the "account_#####" scenarios selected.